You can display a full-width banner at the top of each page on your Five site.

 Add a page banner

-To set a page banner image or video for any page:
+To set a page banner image or video:

-- Add a thumbnail image to the page in Page Settings.
-You can also add a video URL to create a video banner.
+- Add a thumbnail image or video URL to the page in Page Settings.

 - Use the focal point to center the image.
 (Video banners don't have focal points.)

-- Ensure the Page Thumbnail As Banner tweak is checked.
+- Ensure the Page Thumbnail As Banner tweak is checked in the Style Editor.

 Any pages without a thumbnail image or video display the site-wide banner image or color.